 " Duplicate text, selected or over motion. nnoremap <silent> <Leader>uu :t.\|silent! call repeat#set('duu', v:count)<CR> nnoremap <silent> <Leader>u :set opfunc=DuplicateText<CR>g@ vnoremap <silent> <Leader>u :<C-u>call DuplicateText('vis')<CR> fun DuplicateText(type) abort let marks = a:type ==? 'vis' ? '<>' : '' let [_, l1, c1, _] = getpos("'" . marks) let [_, l2, c2, _] = getpos("'" . marks) if l1 == l2 let text = getline(l1) call setline(l1, text[:c2 - 1] . text[c1 - 1:c2] . text[c2 + 1:]) call cursor(l2, c2 + 1) if a:type ==? 'vis' exe 'normal! v' . (c2 - c1) . 'l' endif else call append(l2, getline(l1, l2)) call cursor(l2 + 1, c1)if a:type ==? 'vis' exe 'normal!
 V' . (l2 - l1) . 'j' endif endif endfun

 Now, what used to be yap}p has become ,uap.
 That’s just one key reduced but a reduction in keys is not what I’m aiming at here.
 It’s cognitive load of “duplicate this text” over “copy this text, go to end of text, paste text”.
 This works in visual mode as well, though I don’t use it as often.

 Additionally, if triggered in visual mode, the duplicated text is selected again in visual mode.
-This quickly visually highlights for me the newly inserted text so I can get back on track as to what I intended to do with the duplicated text.
+This quickly highlights the newly inserted text, so I can continue with operating on the duplicated text.